 On December 13, 2016, the VRFA Board of Governance adopted Resolution Number 134, which amended VRFA Board of Governance Resolution Number 86, and provides for a fixed monthly amount of \$550 to be paid to non-LEOFF 1 retirees for purposes of post-retirement medical expenditures.
-The plan may be changed or discontinued by resolution of the Board.
-The benefit is limited to five retirees per year and ends upon the earlier of twelve years, eligibility for Medicare or death of the retiree.
-During 2018, payments totaling \$112,200 were made under this benefit.
+The plan may be changed or discontinued by a resolution of the Board.
+Participation is limited to five retirees per year and the receipt of benefits ends upon the earlier of twelve years, eligibility for Medicare or death of the retiree.